dominikjung42/BusinessAnalytics/README.md

 * Both, exercises and guest lectures are relevant and serve to prepare yourself for the exam.
 * You can use previous exams from the *exams* folder to prepare yourself for the final course exam.

-If you have further questions, you can contact me at <d.jung@kit.edu>.
+If you have further questions, you can contact me.

 Have a nice day!